- Future Distance Students

 Network architecture model including physical protocols for data transmission and error detection/correction, data link concepts, LAN protocols, internet working, reliable end to end service, security, and application services.
 Students will implement course concepts on an actual computer network.

 * Curriculum is subject to change.
 Please contact the department for up-to-date information on courses.
 Other courses approved by the department may be substituted for any of the above listed courses on a case-by-case basis.
-The administrative coordinators must approve the substitution prior to enrolling in the course.
+The graduate coordinator must approve the substitution prior to the student enrolling in the course.

 Admissions Requirements: Systems Engineering, Computer Science Departments